danmbox/sintvert/README.txt

 sintvert needs a mono recording containing all the notes of the chromatic scale to be recognized, with short pauses in between.
 Create this file by recording output from your keyboard or synthesizer.
-Try to pick "clean" patch, i.e. one which has no echo (there is no sound after you release a key) and which looks as close as possible to a sine wave.
+Try to pick a "clean" patch, i.e. one which has no echo (there is no sound after you release a key) and which looks as close as possible to a sine wave.